-Chalkboard crafts are seemingly everywhere these days, and there’s a good reason why: They’re fun!
-Adding an interactive element to your home is a great way to entertain the kids, but it’s also functional.
+Chalkboard DIY projects and crafts are seemingly everywhere these days, and there’s a good reason why: They’re a fun home improvement addition to add as a playroom easel, kitchen grocery list board or even a giant chalkboard art wall for the dining room!
+Adding an interactive element to your home with your own chalkboard is a great way to entertain the kids, but it’s also functional.
 Whether you’re looking to repurpose an old cutting board into a practice slate for your little one who’s just learning her ABCs or want to make your pantry door into a floor-to-ceiling family message center, you can use Real Milk Paint to turn ordinary surfaces into chalk-ready masterpieces.

 Here’s how to do it: